CarlosMartinezPerez/carlosmp_embarcatech_hbr_2025/Flash_Dump/README.md

 - **`XIP_BASE + FLASH_OFFSET`**: Points to the Flash memory address to start reading from (`XIP_BASE` is `0x10000000` on the RP2040).
 - **Hexadecimal Output**: Loops through the specified size, printing 16 bytes per line with their offset.

 The program enters an infinite loop after the dump to keep the Pico running (modify `tight_loop_contents` if additional functionality is desired).

+## RP2040 Memory Structure

+The RP2040 microcontroller features a 2 MB onboard Flash memory, accessible starting at address 0x10000000 (defined as XIP_BASE in the Pico SDK).
+This Flash is used for Execute-In-Place (XIP) operation, allowing the CPU to run code directly from it.
+The memory map also includes 264 KB of SRAM split across six banks, but this project focuses solely on the Flash region.
+The FLASH_OFFSET in the code is added to XIP_BASE to define the starting point for the dump, and care should be taken to ensure the offset and size stay within the 2 MB boundary (0x10000000 to 0x101FFFFF).

 ## Notes